-What could be more enjoyable than spending a few days birdwatching along the glorious Suffolk coast in spring?
-From the local reedbeds Sedge and Reed Warblers fire out their subtly different songs, whilst the far-carrying boom of a Bittern resonates through your body and a family of Bearded Tits “ping” as they scurry across the reed tops.
-On shorepools, the cacophony of breeding Black-headed Gulls and Common Terns intermingle with aggressive Avocets defending nests.
+What could be better than birding along the glorious Suffolk coast in spring?
+From the local reedbeds Sedge and Reed Warblers fire out their subtly different songs, whilst the far-carrying boom of a Bittern resonates through your body and Bearded Tits “ping” as they scurry across the reed tops.
+On shorepools, the cacophony of breeding Black-headed Gulls and Common Terns assaults our ears and 'demure-looking' Avocets aggressively defend their nests.
 For sheer birding spectacle, east Suffolk is hard to beat!

-Along the southeast coast of Suffolk are a few hidden gems.
-Hollesley and Boyton are two new RSPB reserves, near to the village of Shingle Street.
+Along the southeast coast of Suffolk are some hidden birding gems.
+Hollesley and Boyton are two new RSPB reserves, near to the hamlet of Shingle Street.
 Grasshopper Warblers reel from ditches and on the flooded fields many spring waders and duck cavort.
-Boyton Marsh RSPB in May has breeding Avocets and bright Yellow Wagtails that feed in the flooded meadows.
-This is one of the best places to find Turtle Doves in Suffolk as they purr from the wires.
+In May, Boyton Marsh RSPB has breeding Avocets and bright Yellow Wagtails that feed in the flooded meadows.
+This is nowadays one of the best places to find Turtle Doves in Suffolk as they purr from the wires.

-Exclusive to our tour is the opportunity to go with David to the new RSPB-managed reserve at Snape - which is not open to the public - as well as nearby Snape Warren, of which David is the reserve manager!
+Exclusive to our tour is the opportunity to visit with David to the new RSPB-managed reserve at Snape - which is not open to the public - as well as nearby Snape Warren, of which David is the reserve manager.

-Of course, no visit to the Suffolk Coast would be complete without a visit to the RSPB flagship reserve at Minsmere.
-Established in 1947 for the protection of the local Avocets, it is ever-expanding and managed to create an impressive mosaic of habitats.
-Reedbeds meet stony pasture and mature woodland abuts heathland, while bird-rich flooded wetlands and the world-famous ‘scrapes’ (Minsmere's pioneeering manmade shore pools) are alive with so many species it can be hard to know what to look at first.
+Of course, no visit to the Suffolk coast would be complete without a visit to the RSPB's flagship reserve at Minsmere.
+Established in 1947 for the protection of nesting Avocets, Minsmere is ever-expanding and managed to create an impressive mosaic of habitats.
+Reedbeds meet stony pasture and mature woodland abuts coastal heath, while bird-rich flooded wetlands and the world-famous ‘scrapes’ - Minsmere's pioneeering manmade shore pools - are alive with so many species it can be hard to know what to look at first!

-At this time of year, we’ll also check favoured spots along the coast for migrants such as Ring Ouzel, while the sibilant song of Willow Warblers floats across the landscape from birch scrub.
-Garden Warblers and Blackcaps are often hard to tell apart but our guide will take you through the differences; Yellowhammers call for their simple lunch and Firecrests now breed locally, too.
-Spring birdwatching is always full of surprises, but even more so in coastal Suffolk: rare waders, Black Terns on passage – even a Roseate Tern, and Bluethroat occur most years...
+At this time of year, we’ll check favoured spots along the coast for incoming migrants such as Ring Ouzel, while the sibilant song of Willow Warblers floats from fresh-leaved birch.
+The songs of Blackcap and Garden Warbler can be tricky hard to tell apart, but our guide will take you through the differences; Yellowhammers call for their simple lunch and Firecrests now breed locally, too.
+Spring birdwatching is always full of surprises, but even more so in coastal Suffolk with rare waders, Black Terns and Bluethroat possible on passage - and perhaps even Roseate Tern.

-Our spring tour is based at the highly regarded Westleton Crown, renowned for its comfortable accommodation, friendly service and great food - and within a ‘stones’ throw’ of many of our favourite birding spots... just down the road in fact from Westleton Heath and Minsmere!
+Our spring tour is based at the delightful Westleton Crown, renowned for its comfortable accommodation, friendly service and great food - and set within a ‘stones’ throw’ of many of our favourite birding spots... just down the road in fact from Westleton Heath and Minsmere!

 Whether you are new to birdwatching or more experienced, guide David Fairhurst will be on hand throughout, to take you to the best spots and ensure you have as much fun as possible whilst seeing lots of great birds and wildlife.

-Limosa has operated numerous bird tours to Suffolk over the past 30 years...
-Join us in May and treat yourself to the very best of British birding!
+Limosa has operated numerous bird tours to Suffolk over the past 34 years...
+Join us in May and treat yourself to the best of British birding!